Rotterdam Metro: Line E

 Line E is a direct conversion of the former Hofpleinlijn from a railway line to a rapid transit line in 2006.
 The section of the route between Laan van NOI and Leidschendam-Voorburg is shared with light rail vehicles on two routes from the Hague tram network heading towards Zoetermeer via the Zoetermeer Stadslijn.
 All of these services fall under the RandstadRail branding.

 At the time of opening, the old Hofplein station was temporarily kept as the line's southern terminus.
-On 17 August 2010, however, a new tunnel opened, which connected the metro station at Rotterdam Centraal via a new tunnel and new Blijdorp station with the existing tracks near Melanchthonweg station.
+On 17 August 2010, a new tunnel opened, which connected the metro station at Rotterdam Centraal via a new tunnel and new Blijdorp station with the existing tracks near Melanchthonweg station.

 For the next year, work was in progress to connect Line D to Line E at Rotterdam Centraal station.
 Since the completion of this project in December 2011, all trains coming from Den Haag Centraal terminate at Slinge (these are Line E trains), while line D continues in service between De Akkers and Rotterdam Centraal.

 The line's northern terminus used the former railway platforms at Den Haag Centraal, which had been inherited from NS and in use since 1975, having been moved from the previous terminus at Den Haag Hollands Spoor.
 These platforms remained in use until 12 February 2016.
 The line was then closed between here and Laan Van NOI while construction was completed of a new station built on an elevated viaduct adjacent to the railway platforms.
 This opened on 22 August 2016.